gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 ## Appointments of IETF Trustees

-RFC8714 details who IETF Trustees were appointed.
-Henceforth, the process detailed in RFC8714 is updated to apply to the appointment of the Directors of the IETF Intellectual Property Management Corporation (IPMC) a Delaware not-for-profit Corporation established in 2022.
+The RFC8714 details how IETF Trustees are appointed.
+Henceforth, the process detailed in RFC8714 is updated to also apply to the appointment of the Directors of the IETF Intellectual Property Management Corporation (IPMC) a Delaware not-for-profit Corporation established in 2022.
+Until the closure of the IETF Trust legal entity, the Directors of the IPMC are understood to be the same as appointments made to the IETF Trust as Trustees.

 # Conventions and Definitions